CAREER & EDUCATIONAL DEVELOPMENT

 Second Chance Union Training Program

-In 2016, ARC developed the Los Angeles Reentry Workforce Collaborative, a partnership between ARC, the Los Angeles County Federation of Labor, the California Labor Federation, the Los Angeles and Orange Counties Building and Construction Trades Council, and Los Angeles Trade Technical College (LATTC).
-The Collaborative then developed and launched the Second Chance Union Training Program, a first-of-its-kind, high-quality training program for formerly incarcerated workers that incorporates both technical education, soft skills development, and supportive services.
+Developed in 2016 as a collaborative effort, ARC administers the Second Chance Union Training Program, in partnership with the Los Angeles County Federation of Labor, the Miguel Contreras Foundation, the Los Angeles and Orange Counties Building and Construction Trades Council, and Southwest College.
+The initiative is a first-of-its-kind, high-quality training program for formerly incarcerated workers that incorporates both technical education, soft skills development, and supportive services.

 Since the program launched in August 2016, ARC has enrolled 128 program participants in the Second Chance Program across four cohorts.
 In total, 94 individuals have graduated the program and 71 graduates have been placed in apprenticeships in the following nine unions: Electricians, Laborers, Carpenters, Sheet Metal Workers, Ironworkers, Pipefitters/Plumbers, Operating Engineers, Cement Masons, and Painters.

 ARC’s Career Readiness Program, launched in October 2015, provides members with professional development workshops and connects them to employment opportunities.
 Members who participate in this program receive 20 hours of training across four days, learning skills for obtaining a job and succeeding in the workplace.
 ARC provides soft skills training, resume writing workshops, and mock interviews, and helps members to identify personal strengths, interests, and long-term goals.

 Upon completion of the program, members are connected to job opportunities with employer partners.
 ARC has partnered with the Los Angeles Area Chamber of Commerce, which has strengthened the program by providing a wealth of connections to local employers and additional job opportunities.